jgruberf5/TrustedASMPolicies/README.md

 If supplied as a path variable, the `targetUUD` does not need to send as a query variable.

-The `policyName` query variable is optional and will simply filter the results to policies with name starting with the supplied `policyName` value.
+The `policyName` query variable is optional and will filter the results to the first policy with name starting with the supplied `policyName` value.

+The `policyUUID` query variable is optional and will filter the results to the policy with UUID matching the supplied `policyUUID` value.

+In addition ou can specify the `policyUUID` as a path variable after the `targetUUID` in the path.

+`/mgmt/shared/TrustedASMPolicies/7390b3b8-7682-4554-83e5-764e4f26703c/DkhEogaI2u5fwK_kKo5Ctw`

+#### Query for all ASM policies on a trusted Device ####

 ```
 GET https://172.13.1.103/mgmt/shared/TrustedASMPolicies?targetHost=172.13.1.106